Pragyanshu-rai/hermes_cli/README.md

 - **Recursive Search**: Search for patterns recursively in directories.
 - **Case-insensitive Search**: Perform case-insensitive searches with ease.
-- **Simple CLI Options**: Intuitive and easy-to-use command-line options.
+- **Level Limit Search**: Search for patterns up to the required depth.
+- **Performance Metric**: Get a real-time performance log for the search session.

 ---

 ### Release

-You can download the latest release of the package [here](https://github.com/Pragyanshu-rai/hermes_cli/releases/tag/v1.0.0) or checkout the release page.
+You can download the latest release of the package [here](https://github.com/Pragyanshu-rai/hermes_cli/releases/tag/v1.2.0) or checkout the release page.

 ---